12 Old-School Restaurants in Houston for a Classic Night Out

 Third Ward

-Fried catfish, short ribs with creamy potatoes and candied yams, pork chop platters, hot gumbo—this restaurant is truly it.
+Fried catfish, short ribs with creamy potatoes and candied yams, pork chop platters, hot gumbo—this restaurant is truly it when it comes to soul food.
 Situated in the heart of Third Ward, this Southern gem has been living up to its motto (“where every meal gives you a Sunday feel”) since it debuted in 1959.
 The cafeteria-style concept was originally founded by the late Frank and Mattie Jones, who wanted to create a safe and delicious haven for old-fashioned soul food to thrive.
 This mission stayed within the family, and it wasn’t long until their grandson and his wife, Craig and Georgette Joseph, took ownership and further roused the area with their new daily specials.
-When visiting, load up on everything from their vibrant daiquiris and smothered chicken dinners (which has a $10 special on Thursdays) to an oxtail plate, which features three sides of your choice and two cornbread muffins.
+When visiting, load up on everything from their vibrant daiquiris and smothered chicken dinners (which is on special for $10 on Thursdays) to an oxtail plate, which features three sides of your choice and two cornbread muffins.

 Heights and Baytown